-People with disabilities, individually and collectively, offer an important and needed voice.
+People with disabilities, individually and collectively, offer an important and needed voice in our nation.
 Ensuring voting independence, accuracy, and access continue to be key issues for this constituency.
-The Help America Vote Act (HAVA) of 2002 required fully accessible voting machines for people with disabilities by January 1, 2006.
+The Help America Vote Act (HAVA) required fully accessible voting machines for people with disabilities by January 1, 2006.
 This promise has not been fulfilled.
-According to a September 2009 Government Accountability Office (GAO) report, too many polling places and voting technology throughout the country remain inaccessible.
-Additionally, state laws requiring voter identification and/or voting machines with "paper trails" have created inconsistency in voting technology and confusion among voters with disabilities.
+Too many polling places and voting technology throughout the country remain inaccessible.

-- Provide strong enforcement of the Help America Vote Act (HAVA) of 2002 addressing the right of people with disabilities to vote privately and independently in any federal election, to rectify continuing failures to meet the provisions of the law, and to make recommendations for improvement; - Ensure that any new voting reform legislation provides equal and full access to voting systems and polling places for voters with disabilities and does not disenfranchise voters with disabilities; - Ensure that requirements for voter identification and/or voting technology do not hinder or discourage voting by people with disabilities; and - Ensure adequate funding for the Protection and Advocacy for Voter Access programs.
+- ▶ Provide strong enforcement of and adequate funding for HAVA to address the right of people with disabilities to vote privately and independently in any federal election, to rectify continuing failures to meet the provisions of the law, and to make recommendations for improvement; - ► Ensure that any new voting reform legislation provides equal and full access to voting systems and polling places for voters with disabilities and does not disenfranchise voters with disabilities regardless of their guardianship status; - ► Ensure that requirements for voter identification and/or voting technology do not hinder or discourage voting by people with disabilities; and - ▶ Incentivize automatic voter registration when receiving a driver's license or state ID card.